s77rt/rdpcloud/client/go/README.md

 ## Notes
 - The files should be placed in a protected location (where other users do not have access to)
 - Ratelimit can be done using a reverse proxy (envoy, nginx, etc.)

-## FREE INSTALLATION:
-You can get a free installation for your first server via AnyDesk.
-Read /docs/SUPPORT.md file